-When you think of Oman, you probably imagine the harsh desert environnement of the arab peninsula.
+Wondering what you can see in terms of wildlife in Oman?
+When you think of the Sultanate, you probably imagine the harsh desert environnement of the Arab peninsula.
 In fact, Oman has a variety of landscapes and weather and is home to many different species.
-Here are some facts and photos of wild and farm animals you could cross path with.
+Here are some facts and photos of wild and farm animals in Oman.

 Wildlife in Oman